onlaj/Piano-LED-Visualizer/README.md

 **Q - What about Raspberry Pi Zero without Wi-Fi and bluetooth?**

 - If you are going only for the visuals and do not plan to use it with Synthesia you can save some bucks and buy cheaper, non-WH version of Zero.
+Notice, that you won't be able to use web interface

 **Q - Can I use other screens or no screen at all?**

 - Currently, the only other supported screen is Waveshare LCD TFT 1,3".
-As for no screen, you can instead use webinterface.
+As for no screen, you can instead use web interface.

 **Q - Does the color of LED strip PCB matter?**